mak448a/mak448a/README.md

 I'm a programmer who loves to code.
 I'm currently working on an AI image generator bot.
 You can find it [here.](https://github.com/mak448a/Stable-Diffusion-Bot)

-I'm also working on a game in Godot Engine.
-You can find it [here.](https://github.com/mak448a/HirokisPoopsGodot)

 ## Badges
 <!-- Badges for profile: https://github.com/alexandresanlim/Badges4-README.md-Profile -->